PEOPLE-ER/spectral-recovery/README.md

 pip install --editable .
 ```

-Now the `spectral_recovery` package is accesible as if it was installed in `.venv` (WIP: see "Using the Spectral Recovery Tool" notebook for usage examples).
+Now the `spectral_recovery` package is accessible as if it was installed in `.venv` (WIP: see "Using the Spectral Recovery Tool" notebook for usage examples).
 This installation lets you quickly develop the package without building new distributions.

 When done with a development task, you can simply uninstall the package as you normally would using pip, `pip uninstall spectral_recovery`.